 by Eric Vilain

-To mechanically link the foundaton of revolutonary syndicalism to the founding of the CGT in 1895 is a mistake.
-At this date, the new organizaton was very weak, small, not very active, without real structuration and still tainted by the Guesdist iniuence of the Natonal Federaton of Trade Unions.
-At its foundaton, “the CGT seemed stllborn,” writes Jacques Julliard9, adding that the day after its founding congress in Limoges, “it was not without difficulty that the CGT succeeded in constituting an embryo of organizaton”!
-At that tme, the “real business” was going on in the “Bourses du travail”.
-So we are far from the mythology of revolutonary syndicalism usually conveyed by certain authors.
+To mechanically link the foundation of revolutionary syndicalism to the founding of the CGT in 1895 is a mistake.
+At this date, the new organization was very weak, small, not very active, without real structuration and still tainted by the Guesdist influence of the National Federation of Trade Unions.
+At its foundation, “the CGT seemed stllborn,” writes Jacques Julliard, adding that the day after its founding congress in Limoges, “it was not without difficulty that the CGT succeeded in constituting an embryo of organization”!
+At that time, the “real business” was going on in the “Bourses du travail” [Labour exchanges].
+So we are far from the mythology of revolutionary syndicalism usually conveyed by certain authors.

 CONCERNING “BLACK FLAME” : Anarchism and Social change

 CONCERNING “BLACK FLAME” : Some Comments